bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/new/customizing/overriding-templates.md

 These templates might require modification to match the styling of your theme.
 Both templates call the functions `get_header()` and `get_footer()` to render your theme's default header and footer.

 You can render the page content inside the wrapper template found in `components/page-wrapper.php`.
-By modifying this wrapper template to match the HTML markup of a template in your theme, you can have consistent styling across your site.
+By modifying this wrapper template to match the HTML in your theme, you can have consistent styling across your site.

 ### Template overrides

 When WordPress updates a plugin, the new version overwrites existing plugin files.
-To ensure that your customizations persist through the update process, it’s important to use overrides in your theme files rather than editing plugin files directly.
+To ensure that your customizations persist through the update process, use overrides in your theme files rather than editing plugin files directly.

 To override any template, create a `/bigcommerce` directory in your theme and copy the template file to that directory.